camunda-community-hub/zeebe-redis-exporter/README.md

 ![How it works](how-it-works.png)

 The records are transformed into [Protobuf](https://github.com/camunda-community-hub/zeebe-exporter-protobuf) and added to [Redis Streams](https://redis.io/docs/data-types/streams-tutorial/).
-The exporter provides a time based history cleanup for streamed data.
+The exporter provides a time based history cleanup including an optional "delete-after-acknowledge" feature for streamed data.

 Multiple applications can read from such streams each using a unique consumer group.
 Scaling of consumers per consumer group can then be achieved by using a unique consumer ID.
 Separation of concerns is possible by reading from different streams.